 Courses transferred from other educational institutions can be applied to the Nuclear Science and Engineering minor, but at least three of the courses applied to the minor must be taken at UMass Lowell.

 Students interested in the Nuclear Science and Engineering minor should meet with the Nuclear Engineering Program Director to plan a program that will best meet the student’s goals.
-To declare the minor, use a Declaration of Major/Minor/Second Major or Change of Major form, and have it signed by the Nuclear Engineering Program Director.
+To declare the minor, use a Declaration or Change of Minor form, and have it signed by the Nuclear Engineering Program Director.

 For more information, contact Dr. Sukesh Aghara, Nuclear Engineering Program Director.